-It’s a good time to shop for a new rewards credit card.
-Sign-up bonus offers are especially lucrative at the moment, and there are plenty of new cards on the market that reward everyday spending on purchases like gas, groceries and dining.
-(See the best rewards cards now in Experian’s credit card marketplace.)
+It's a good time to shop for a new rewards credit card.
+Sign-up bonus offers are especially lucrative at the moment, and there are plenty of new cards on the market that reward everyday spending on purchases like gas, groceries, and dining.

 But once you've transitioned your spending from one card to another, consider your next move carefully.